astronomer/docs/learn/airflow-executors-explained.md

 The Local executor is ideal for testing.

-The obvious risk is that if something happens to your machine, your tasks will see a standstill until that machine is back up.
+The obvious risk is that if something happens to your machine, your tasks will be at a standstill until that machine is back up.

-Heavy Airflow users whose DAGs run in production will find themselves migrating from Local executor to Celery executor after some time, but you'll find plenty of use cases out there written by folks that run quite a bit on Local executor before making the switch.
+Heavy Airflow users whose DAGs run in production will find themselves migrating from Local executor to Celery executor after some time, but you'll find plenty of use cases out there written by folks who run quite a bit on Local executor before making the switch.
 How much that executor can handle fully depends on your machine's resources and configuration.
 Until all resources on the server are used, the Local executor actually scales up quite well.

 ## Celery executor